Binghamton Clinical Campus

 The Binghamton Clinical Campus was established as a branch campus of the College of Medicine in 1976.
 Although the Clinical Campus is community-based (clinical facilities are not University-owned), Binghamton students spend similar amounts of time in hospitals on their rotations

 The Binghamton campus fosters close working relationships with physicians in their own practice settings.
-The Family Medicine clerkship is one half-day a week for 42 weeks.
-This allows students continuity with patients in their assigned physician's office.
+The Family Medicine clerkship is one half-day per week for the duration of the third year, allowing continuity with patients in their assigned physician's office.
 This program is equivalent to the block rotation family medicine clerkship in Syracuse.

-- Wilson Memorial Hospital offers all of the advanced clinical services associated with a large, acute-care facility including a neonatal intensive care unit, Level II Trauma Center, cardiac center and Gamma Knife and CyberKnife technologies.
+- UHS Wilson Memorial Hospital offers all of the advanced clinical services associated with a large, acute-care facility including a neonatal intensive care unit, Level II Trauma Center, cardiac center and Gamma Knife and CyberKnife technologies.

-- Binghamton General Hospital includes a center for reconstructive surgery, a renal dialysis unit, a sleep disorders unit, mental health services and substance abuse services.
+- UHS Binghamton General Hospital includes a center for reconstructive surgery, a renal dialysis unit, a sleep disorders unit, mental health services and substance abuse services.

 - UHS Chenango Memorial Hospital in Norwich, NY is a 138 bed community hospital where students may choose to complete surgery and/or Ob/Gyn clerkships.

 - Our Lady of Lourdes Memorial Hospitall is the regional radiation center for cancer treatment and has a hospice program.